 Click and drag to create an ellipse, or hold down the Shift key to create a circle.

-Hold down the Alt key while you click and drag to create an ellipse from the centre.
+Hold down the Alt key while you click and drag to create an ellipse from the center.
 This can be useful in making a selection of a wheel, although it's not necessary, as it's easier to simply make an approximate selection, then edit it using Transform.
-I use this method alot and I have a tutorial on transforming a rough selection of a wheel, here.
+I use this method a lot and I have a tutorial on transforming a rough selection of a wheel, here.

 Select the first Selection button, New Selection.
 When you create a second selection, any existing selections are replaced.